vimar-gu/Pytorch-Ignite-CV-Learning/README.md

 ### Status

-Inited with LeNet and continuing to add more models into it.
+Inited with MNIST and LeNet and continuing to add more models into it.

-Possibly extending to more datasets.

 Welcome advices on the coding standard!